 You read the chapter three times.
 You highlighted the important parts.
 Then you tried an actual question and nothing came out.
 You can picture the page, but the content itself is blank.
 If this keeps happening, you have probably concluded that you have a bad memory.
 You don't.
-Most of those reading hours were spent on a method that was never going to create memory in the first place.
+Most of those reading hours went into a method that was never going to create memory in the first place.

 The short version: reading is input, and repeating input does little.
-Memory is built by output, meaning closing the book and pulling the content out of your own head.
+Memory is built by output, which means closing the book and pulling the content out of your own head.
 Read a section, close the book, recall, check.
 That one loop changes what the same study hours produce.

 The real reason you forget what you read